vincentbenzo/Infra-Templates/docker/README.md

 If a folder name starts with *network*, the compose file is meant to define explictly a network with a simple whoami container.

 ### Environments variables and files
+The compose files leverage environment variables and files.
+Environment variables related to the application are stored in the same folder

 ### Network structure
 The docker